This Video Of Salman Khan Dancing With His Mother To Sia's 'Cheap Thrills' Is Too Cute To Handle!

 A post shared by Salman Khan (@beingsalmankhan) on Jul 21, 2019 at 4:59am PDT

 On the work front, the actor will be next seen in Prabhudheva's 'Dabangg 3' alongside Sonakshi Sinha.
-Salman Khan will also be seen in Sanjay Leela Bhansali's 'Inshallah' where he will be sharing screen space with Alia Bhatt for the first time.
+Salman Khan will also be seen in Sanjay Leela Bhansali's 'Inshallah', where he will be sharing screen space with Alia Bhatt for the first time.

-Apart from this, there are various reports doing the rounds about Salman planning to produce a film on the concept of Indian marriage halls.
+Apart from this, there are various reports doing the rounds about Salman is planning to produce a film on the concept of Indian marriage halls.
 Speaking about the film, a source revealed, "It is a story of two brothers and is set in Delhi.
 It is at the moment called 'Bulbul Marriage Hall."

 Salman Khan REVEALS Why He Is Still Friends With His Ex-girlfriends!